 These dishes were prepared and made in the Dynamic Weight Training kitchen.
-There designed to move through your system quickly to boost metabolism, sustain muscle growth and encourage a strong, fat burning affect.
+There designed to move through your system quickly boosting your metabolism; while sustaining muscle growth and encouraging a strong fat burning affect.

 Egg omelette: this is a simple 4 egg omelette with yolks mixed-in and cooked with a small sprinkle of low-fat cheese in a nonstick pan for 10 to 15 minutes, folded then served with a bran muffin and garnish of orange.

 Note: the great thing about an omelette is; you can add fruits, vegetables, or even extra meat to them if you wish, especially if you're expecting a day of heavy activity.

 If you have the bran muffin on hand, it can be heated for 10 or 15 seconds in the microwave to warm it up for breakfast consumption.
 This meal is small and light and should move through your system quickly as the morning progresses.

 Approximate protein value is 22 to 24 g.
 This breakfast takes approximately 10 to 15 mins to complete.

 Eggs and oatmeal: the oatmeal is steel cut large flakes of oatmeal with nuts, flax seed, bran - manufactured by Rogers.
 1 cup of the oatmeal was added to boiling water with a small handful of raisins for 5 to 8 minutes, then removed from heat to cool.

 While the oatmeal cools, break open three or four large eggs with half the yolks onto a plate and microwave for 2 minutes, some Pollock/imitation crab was added for flavor to increase protein value.
 The slabs of cooked egg were then quartered and added to the plate with a vine of grapes.